 The sweet and sour sauce may be mixed, covered, and refrigerated up to two days ahead of time.

-If the sauce becomes too thick, or you want to add to the amount of sauce, simply add a touch of water and stir to combine.
+The sauce will thicken and slightly evaporated as it bakes with the chicken.
+If it becomes too thick, or you want to add to the amount of sauce, simply add a touch of water and stir to combine.

 Save this recipe for gluten-free sweet and sour chicken to your PINTEREST board!